AURORA -- In the early hours of Friday, Children's Hospital Colorado received word that an ambulance was on its way with a female patient

 The injured streamed into six metropolitan Denver emergency rooms in police patrol cars, ambulances and private cars.

 "They were literally just showing up at emergency bay," said Dr. Comilla Sasson, emergency room physician at Anschutz University Hospital in Aurora.

 Six went to Children's Hospital; 23 to University of Colorado Hospital; 15 to Medical Center of Aurora; four to Swedish Medical Center; two to Parker Adventist Hospital and six to Denver Health Medical Center.
-Officials at Emergency Medical Services Command were sending patients to hospitals with available rooms and staffs.

 In each hospital, emergency room doctors set up triage areas.